jameslittle230/jameslittle.me-archive/pages/books.md

 - Modern Romance - Aziz Ansari
 - My Grandmother Asked Me To Tell You She's Sorry - Fredrik Backman
 - All Stories Are Love Stories - Elizabeth Percer

+# 2018

+- Artemis - Andy Weir
+- The Handmaid's Tale - Margaret Atwood
+- Little Fires Everywhere - Celeste Ng
+- The Shallows: What the Internet is Doing to Our Brains - Nicholas Carr